hediet/vscode-drawio/README.md

 # Features

--   Edit `.drawio` files in the Draw.io editor, as xml or both.
+-   Edit `.drawio` or `.dio` files in the Draw.io editor, as xml or both.
--   (Using Proposed APIs, not released yet) Edit `.drawio.png` files with embedded Draw.io diagrams in the Draw.io editor.
+-   _(Using proposed APIs, not released yet)_ Edit `.drawio.png` files with embedded Draw.io diagrams in the Draw.io editor.
--   To create a new diagram, simply create an empty `*.drawio` (or `*.drawio.png` in the future) file and open it!
+-   To create a new diagram, simply create an empty `*.drawio` _(or `_.drawio.png` in the future)\* file and open it!
+-   Uses bundled version of Draw.io by default.
+-   The Draw.io url can be configured.

 # Demo